 A work culture speaks for the success or failure of the organization.
 The leader’s responsibility is to create a work culture that promotes equality and fairness as it builds trust and credibility.

 Creating a better work culture comes with a set of challenges.
-For instance, to bring on board people with the same values and ethics.
+For instance, to bring people with the same values and ethics on board.
 Business ethics is an essential component of an organization.

 An ethical leader brings about better organizational changes, promoting ethical behavior.
 However, numerous times leaders face ethical dilemmas when making decisions.

-It is the responsibility of the action-centric leader to make ethical decisions as it has a positive impact on the current and future of the organization.
+The action-centric leader’s responsibility is to make ethical decisions as it positively impacts the organization’s current and future.
 Morals are not passed.
 A true leader values moral conduct and ethical behavior and encourages the same within the organization.

 John Adair’s action-centric model is also known as the three-circle model.
 It was developed in the 60s to suit a modern work environment and deviates from older leadership theories.